thunderclap-io/thunderclap-qemu/README.md

 ========

 As it stands, Thunderclap can only be run on a BERI-based platform.
+It is designed for cross compilation from x86.
 The build has only been tested so far on FreeBSD-based hosts.

-To do so, you will need a build of the CHERI_SDK, and a BERI sysroot.
+To build Thunderclap, you will need a build of the CHERI_SDK, and a BERI sysroot.
 Information about how to build these can be found in the relevant user's manuals.

 You need to fetch the dependencies from the [FreeBSD package site](http://pkg.freebsd.org/FreeBSD:11:mips64/latest/All/).